William Moir

 William Moir (1602-1674) was a Scottish mathematician who was principal of Marischal College (now part of Aberdeen University) from 1649 to 1661.

 Life

 He was born in Aberdeen the eldest child of William Moir of Scottistoun (1570-1623), treasurer of Aberdeen City Council, and his wife, Janet Rae (b.
 1585).
 He studied at Marischal College graduating MA in 1616.

 He was a Baillie in Aberdeen.
 In January 1641 he was appointed Professor of Mathematics at Marischal College.
-In 1649 he replaced Patrick Dun as Principal of Marischal College, also continuing his role as Professor of Mathematics.
+On 20 June 1649 he replaced Patrick Dun as Principal of Marischal College, also continuing his role as Professor of Mathematics.
 He resigned both posts in 1661.

 He died in Aberdeen on 15 November 1674.